 You also won’t need a safety net for lost income because it is highly unlikely if not impossible for an adult in his/her late eighties to find employment after retirement.

-If anything happens such as illness that prohibits work then they will still have enough savings and assets leftover from all those years working hard so don’t worry about leaving any debt behind!
+If anything happens such as illness like epilepsy or kidney disease that prohibits work then they will still have enough savings and assets leftover from all those years working hard so don’t worry about leaving any debt behind!

 How much do you need to buy life insurance for seniors over 80